SBird1337/poryscript-language/README.md

-# PoryScript Language Extension
+# Poryscript Language Extension

-This is a basic language extension for PoryScript. (https://github.com/huderlem/poryscript)
+This is a basic language extension for Poryscript. (https://github.com/huderlem/poryscript)

 At this basic stage it supports basic Syntax Highlighting